PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 ### 2.2.3 - IDE

-I will use Visual Studio Code to create the samples presented in this tutorial series, so you are encouraged to install and use it as well, making sure to check the following additional tasks during installation setup.
+I will use Visual Studio Code to develop the samples presented in this tutorial series, so you are encouraged to install and use it as well, making sure to check the following additional tasks during installation setup.

 <br>